Limit theorems of matching estimators with a fixed number of matches: Abstract

 \section{Abstract}

-This paper examines the limiting variance of nearest neighbor matching estimators for average treatment effects with a fixed number of matches.
-We present, for the first time, a closed-form expression for this limit.
-Here the key is the establishment of the limiting second moment of the catchment area’s volume, which resolves a question of Abadie and Imbens.
-At the core of our approach is a new universality theorem on the measures of high-order Voronoi cells, extending a result by Devroye, Gy\"{o}rfi, Lugosi, and Walk.
+\nb{This paper re-examines the limit theorems of Abadie and Imbens for nearest-neighbor matching estimators of average treatment effects with a fixed number of matches.
+We establish, for the first time, a non-normalized central limit theorem (CLT) with an explicitly calculated limiting variance.
+The key ingredients are to prove the convergence of the normalizing statistic appearing in the CLT of Abadie and Imbens to its mean, and to calculate the closed form of the limit of this mean.
+The former closes a gap in the argument of an unpublished work \citep{abadie2002simple}, while the latter resolves a question raised in \cite{abadie2006large}.}

 {\bf Keywords:} matching estimators, nearest neighbors, Voronoi cells, stochastic geometry